 Please remember that Durango’s elevation is well above 7000 ft. in most places and can hit you pretty hard if you are (like me) used to riding at sea level.
 Please be careful riding.
 Bring enough water to stay hydrated and take breaks when necessary.
 Bring a map and RIDE SAFE!

 Twin Buttes – Located just west of town on Highway 160, this is a fun ride with some of the best flow in the local area.
 It begins with a solid climb up to the access road where you can continue to ascend and take the optional Cliff Rock Loop (an amazing, exposed trail with great views of the town).
 Upper Twin Buttes trail leads behind the twin rock formations for which this area is named and is worth the steep climb.
 From the top, you make your way to Upper Ed & Flo where you can enjoy a fast and fun drop down to Lightner Creek.
-From the bottom, you will enter the Twin Buttes housing development where you can follow a path back to the parking area.
+From the bottom, you will enter the Twin Buttes housing development where you can purchase a single family home before you head back to the parking area.

 Overend Mountain Park – Named after local legend Ned Overend, this trail system was donated (by Ned) to the city for use as a trail system.
 It offers a wide variety of difficulties and terrains.
 There are no real “routes” to follow at the park – it’s fun to wander the segments and explore the ridges and valleys.
 Be warned, the black diamond trais at this park are not for beginners!
 There is some serious terrain here and, while it is fun for advanced riders, it could potentially put novice riders in serious peril.
 The blue trails are fun and a great workout, but ride the blacks with caution.